 - The long-term effects of ayahuasca on personal and spiritual well-being of Western users, as well as potential therapeutic efﬁcacy in emotional disorders such as depression, anxiety, grief and post-traumatic stress disorder (PTSD).

-A Longitudinal Study conducted with participants of the 12-day and 1 month retreats at The Temple of the Way of Light, in which assessments are conducted before and after the workshop, with a follow up at 3, 6 and 12 months.
-All participants respond to an online set of internationally validated questionnaires measuring quality of life and well-being, and a subgroup with emotional issues (depression, PTSD, grief and anxiety) also to specific questionnaires that measure these aspects.
+A longitudinal study conducted with participants of retreats at the Temple of the Way of Light, in which assessments are conducted before and after the workshop, with a follow up at 3, 6, and 12 months.
+All participants respond to an online set of internationally validated questionnaires measuring quality of life and well-being, and a subgroup with emotional issues (depression, PTSD, grief, and anxiety) also to specific questionnaires that measure these aspects.
 The results will be compared with a waiting-list control group.